afloresep/HMDB-clustering/README.md

 # TMAP

 ### `data_preparation.py`
-prepares data.
+Prepares data.
 Input should be a csv with the following format:

 ```
 idnumber,smiles